Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Introduction

 \section{Introduction}

-Incorporating LLMs such as GPT-4 \cite{OpenAI2023GPT4TR} and its open-source counterpart LLaMA \cite{touvron2023llama} into healthcare and biomedicine marks a significant shift with broad implications.
+Incorporating LLMs such as GPT-4 \cite{OpenAI2023GPT4TR} and its open-source counterparts such as LLaMA \cite{touvron2023llama} into healthcare and biomedicine marks a significant step in practical implications of foundation models.
 These models show promise to enhance the efficiency and effectiveness of clinical and research operations, potentially revolutionizing patient care \cite{Yang2023, Karabacak}.
-They offer diverse downstream healthcare applications, from automating medical coding \cite{tu2022automated, suvirat2023leveraging} to analyzing unstructured data for predictive insights \cite{jiang2023health,wornow2023shaky,HUA2023104507,Wu_2023}, from decision support \cite{Qiu2023Large,cheng2023potential,chiesaestomba2023exploring} to patient engagement improvement \cite{evaluating_Chatbot}.
+They offer diverse downstream healthcare applications, including automating medical coding \cite{tu2022automated, suvirat2023leveraging}, analyzing unstructured data for predictive insights \cite{jiang2023health,wornow2023shaky,HUA2023104507,Wu_2023},decision support \cite{Qiu2023Large,cheng2023potential,chiesaestomba2023exploring} to patient engagement improvement\cite{evaluating_Chatbot}, and beyond.

-While the advantages of LLMs in healthcare are compelling, these models still have considerable room for improvement, given that medical and healthcare tasks represent some of the most challenging domains of natural language processing (NLP) \cite{hendrycks2021measuring,gu2021domain} and that medical AI stakes are exceptionally high as errors can directly affect patient outcomes \cite{thirunavukarasu2023large, gu2021domain}.
-One major limitation in current medical LLMs is their reliance on solely SFT during the training phase.
-While SFT is essential for acquiring domain-specific knowledge, it often results in limited knowledge infusion and can lead to overconfident generalizations if not curated meticulously \cite{luo2023empirical}.
+While the advantages of LLMs in healthcare are captivating, these models still have considerable room for improvement, given that medical and healthcare tasks represent some of the most challenging domains of natural language processing (NLP) \cite{hendrycks2021measuring,gu2021domain} and that medical AI stakes are exceptionally high as errors can directly affect patient outcomes \cite{thirunavukarasu2023large, gu2021domain}.
+One major limitation in current medical LLMs is their complete dependence on SFT during the training phase .
+While SFT is essential for acquiring domain-specific knowledge, it often results in limited knowledge infusion and can lead to overconfident generalizations if not curated meticulously \cite{luo2023empirical,guo2023continuous}.
 Reinforcement learning from human feedback (RLHF) is a popular method to counteract some of SFT's limitations, but it's complex and demands rigorous hyperparameter tuning.
 Consequently, current LLMs may be ill-equipped to handle the nuanced dynamics integral to actual medical consultations.